-During power-down (continuous decrease in the V{CC} supply voltage below the minimum V{CC} operating voltage defined in Table 7), the device must be in Standby power mode (that is after a STOP condition or after the completion of the Write cycle t_W if an internal Write cycle is in progress).
+During power-down (continuous decrease in the VCC supply voltage below the minimum VCC operating voltage defined in Table 7), the device must be in Standby power mode (that is after a STOP condition or after the completion of the Write cycle $t_W$ if an internal Write cycle is in progress).

-5.2 Cycling with Error Correction Code (ECC)
+5.2 Error Correction Code (ECCx 1)

-The error correction code (ECC) is an internal logic function which is transparent for the I^2C communication protocol.
+The error correction code (ECCx 1) is an internal logic function which is transparent for the $I^2C$ communication protocol.

-The ECC logic is implemented on each group of four EEPROM bytes (1).
-Inside a group, if a single bit out of the four bytes happens to be erroneous during a Read operation, the ECC detects this bit and replaces it with the correct value.
+The ECC x 1 logic is implemented on each byte of the memory array .
+If a single bit out of the byte happens to be erroneous during a Read operation, the ECC x 1 detects this bit and replaces it with the correct value.
 The read reliability is therefore much improved.